1newstar/OracleScripts/Docs/sources/RMANRestore.rst

     **You are warned**\ , again, that any level 1 backups taken since the newly validated level zero, have *not* been applied nor validated.
 This is a risk as it means that the level 1 backup files have not been validated.
 Equally, none of the required archived logs have been validated either.

-See the section below on tidying up, for details of what might be required next.
+See the section, *Tidying Up*, below for details of what might be required next, even after a validation restore.

 Tidying Up